Steve Trout: New York Yankees

-Trout's acquisition by the New York Yankees in a mid-season trade proved to be a disastrous trade for the Yankees.
+Trout was traded in 1987 to the New York Yankees for Bob Tewksbury, Rich Scheid, and Dean Wilkins.
+The mid-season trade proved disastrous for the Yankees.
 Though his last two starts with the Cubs were complete game shutouts, and his ERA was one of the best in the National League, with the Yankees he proved unable to locate the strike zone.
-He walked 37 batters and threw nine wild pitches in 46 innings and lasted an average of only four innings a start in his nine starts Yankee starts.
-The Yankees traded Trout to Seattle after the 1987 season, paying the Mariners over one million dollars to offset some of Trout's substantial salary.
+He walked 37 batters and threw nine wild pitches in 46 innings and lasted an average of only four innings in his nine Yankee starts.
+The Yankees traded Trout to Seattle after the 1987 season, paying the Mariners $1 million to offset some of Trout's substantial salary.

 Seattle Mariners

-Trout was traded to the Mariners before the 1988 season with Henry Cotto in exchange for Lee Guetterman, Clay Parker, and Wade Taylor.
-He pitched infrequently over the next season and a half before being released by the team.
+Trout was traded to the Mariners before the 1988 season with Henry Cotto for Lee Guetterman, Clay Parker, and Wade Taylor.
+He pitched infrequently over the next season and a half before being released by the team in June 1989.

-Retirement
+Post-playing career

-Trout runs a baseball clinic from his home in Venice, Florida from November through April.
+Trout ran a baseball clinic from his home in Venice, Florida, from November through April.
 It is open to all ages.
-In 2002, he authored a book about his and his father Dizzy Trout's baseball lives called Home Plate: The Journey of the Most Flamboyant Father and Son Pitching Combination in Major League History.
+In 2002, he co-authored a book about his and his father Dizzy Trout's baseball lives called Home Plate: The Journey of the Most Flamboyant Father and Son Pitching Combination in Major League History.
+He later co-wrote a children's illustrated book called Loosey-Goosey Baseball.